LambdaSharp/LambdaSharpTool/src/DocFx/modules/LambdaSharp-Core.md

 <dt><code>LoggingBucket</code></dt>
 <dd>

-The <code>LoggingBucket</code> parameter sets the S3 bucket for storing ingested log entries.
+The <code>LoggingBucket</code> parameter sets the S3 bucket for storing ingested CloudWatch Log events.
 If left blank, a new bucket is created.

 <i>Required</i>: No (Default: Create new AWS::S3::Bucket)